-And the Brexit concerns are currently morphing into a bit of a 'good news is bad news' psychology.
-The GBP/USD rally back above 1.28-1.30 (never reaching 1.25-1.24 area) was on the UK Parliament bills clarifying items that might have led to a Brexit delay.
-Yet the latest moves by PM May to address the Irish border issue might allow the break to occur on time at the end of March.
+And Brexit concerns that were morphing into a bit of a 'good news is bad news' psychology on the GBP/USD rally back above 1.28-1.30 (never reaching 1.25-1.24 area.)
+That was on the UK Parliament bills clarifying items that might have led to a Brexit delay.
+Yet the latest moves by PM May to address the Irish border issue might allow the orderly break to occur on time at the end of March.
 While still above weekly MA-9 & MA-13 in the low-1.2800 area, the current drop back into the 1.2800-1.3000 congestion looks weak.
 Of course, the further question remains whether it can recover back above the 1.30 area (including weekly MA-41) on further Brexit developments?
 If so, next important historic congestion is as nearby as 1.3250-1.3300.